Quentin C. Aanenson: Later years

-According to the PBS website, Quentin and Jackie married after the war and had three children and eight grandchildren.
+Following the war, Quentin and Jackie married and had three children and eight grandchildren.
 He worked in the insurance field after graduating from Louisiana State University.

 Aanenson died from cancer at his home in Bethesda, Maryland, on December 28, 2008, aged 87.
 He was buried with full military honors at Arlington National Cemetery.
+Jackie died on January 11, 2018, aged 94.

 Tributes

 The painting Thunderbolt Patriot by William R. Farrell, now in the permanent collection of the Smithsonian Institution of the National Air and Space Museum, depicts Aanenson having just returned from a combat mission over Germany during World War II.

 The airfield at Luverne Municipal Airport (KLYV) was named Quentin Aanenson Field in his honor.